 The access regime under the Railways Act 1993 does not apply to all access contracts.
-Some railway facilities, including many of those that we do not operate as part of the main rail network, have been exempted by ORR or the DfT1.
+Some railway facilities, including many of those that we do not operate as part of the main rail network, have been exempted by ORR or the DfT2.
 However, the Access, Management and Licensing Regulations provide RUs with the right to access railway infrastructure for the purpose of the operation of any type of rail freight service or passenger service.
 They also create a presumption of access and provide the right for a railway applicant to apply for access to a range of services and facilities to operate these services.
-The Access, Management and Licensing Regulations accordingly open up access on a non-discriminatory basis to a range of previously exempted facilities, such as terminals and ports, marshalling yards and storage sidings, unless a viable alternative under market conditions exists.
+The

-For example, many freight terminals and depots, as well as non-Network Rail networks, were exempted by The Railways (Class and Miscellaneous Exemptions) Order 1994.
+2 For example, many freight terminals and depots, as well as non-Network Rail networks, were exempted by The Railways (Class and Miscellaneous Exemptions) Order 1994.